Florida Labor Laws Guide

 Exceptions to break laws in Florida

-Meal periods, also called bona fide meal periods, lasting at least 30 minutes, are not considered work hours — hence, are not compensable.
+2. Long breaks — also known as bona fide meal periods, which last at least 30 minutes, are not considered work hours (not compensable).

-On the other hand, if an employee eats during work — hotline workers for instance — such time is considered compensable time.
+For employees who eat during work — hotline workers, for instance — such time is considered compensable.

 Florida breastfeeding laws